-We urge those who may engage in DIY estate planning to evaluate the following considerations before taking the leap and drafting his own estate planning documents:
+We urge those who may engage in DIY estate planning to evaluate the following considerations before making the leap and drafting your own estate planning documents:

 The Role of the Attorney